Sensitive detection of the Rydberg transition in trapped electrons on liquid helium using radio-frequency reflectometry: Setup and methods

 The experimental setup used for trapping of electrons on the surface of liquid helium is similar to that used in Ref.~\cite{kawakamiPRL2025}.
-A vacuum-tight cylindrical cell attached to the mixing chamber of a dilution refrigerator contains two circular conducting plates separated by a distance $D=2$~mm, thus forming a parallel-plate capacitor (see Fig.~\ref{fig:1}(a)).
+A vacuum-tight cylindrical cell attached to the mixing chamber of a dilution refrigerator contains two circular conducting plates separated by a distance $D=2$~mm, thus forming a parallel-plate capacitor (see Fig.~\ref{fig:2}(a)).
 Each plate, having a diameter of 35.5~mm, consists of four concentric electrodes separated by three circular gaps (width 0.2~mm) with diameters 11.9, 16.9, and 20.9~mm.
-The most outer electrode is permanently grounded for each plate, while independent dc bias voltages can be applied to the three other concentric electrodes, which we refer to as the center, middle and guards electrodes, on each plate.
-The electrical connection to each electrode is provided through the hermetic SMP connectors at the top of the cell via six SMP bullet adapters, as shown in Fig.~\ref{fig:1}(a).
-The circuit model of the device and measurement setup is shown in Fig.~\ref{fig:1}(b).
-For gate-base sensing of electrons, a wire coil is connected in series with the center and middle electrodes of the bottom plate, thus forming a lumped-element tank circuit whose resonance frequency $f_0$ is determined by the coil inductance $L$, parasitic capacitance of the coil $C_\textrm{L}$, parasitic capacitance of PCB connections $C_\textrm{par}$, and the impedance of the cell $Z_\textrm{cell}$.
+The most outer electrode is permanently grounded for each plate, while independent dc bias voltages can be applied to the three other concentric electrodes, which we refer to as the center (BC), middle (BM) and guard (BG) electrodes on the bottom plate, and the center (TC), middle (TM) and guard (TG) electrodes on the top plate.
+The electrical connection to each electrode is provided through the hermetic SMP connectors at the top of the cell via six SMP bullet adapters, as shown in Fig.~\ref{fig:2}(a).
+The circuit model of the device and measurement setup is shown in Fig.~\ref{fig:2}(b).
+For gate-base sensing of electrons, a wire coil is connected in series with the center and middle electrodes of the bottom plate, thus forming a lumped-element tank circuit whose resonance frequency $\omr$ is determined by the coil inductance $L$, parasitic capacitance of the coil $C_\textrm{L}$, parasitic capacitance of PCB connections $C_\textrm{par}$, and the impedance of the cell $Z_\textrm{cell}$ which can be modeled as a parallel combination of capacitance $C_\textrm{p}$ and resistance $R_\textrm{p}$.
 The coil is made of 0.1~mm-diameter copper wire wound on a 3.6-mm-diameter PTFE cylinder with 9 turns and showed the inductance $L=777$~nH and self-resonance at $385$~MHz at room temperature.
-It is mounted on a shielded PCB and connected to the electrodes inside the cell via two SMP connectors (each one for center and middle electrodes, respectively), as shown in Fig.~\ref{fig:1}(a).
+It is mounted on a shielded PCB and connected to the electrodes inside the cell via two SMP connectors (each one for center and middle electrodes, respectively), as shown in Fig.~\ref{fig:2}(a).
 The PCB also contains a 1~M$\Omega$ resistor for the dc biasing (with voltage $V_\textrm{BCBM}$) of the central and middle electrodes of the bottom plate, and a capacitance divider comprised of $C_1=10$~pF and $C_2=56$~pF that matches the device impedance to 50~$\Omega$ impedance of the transmission line~\cite{ares2016prapp}.
-In our model, the losses are represented by the coil resistance $R_\textrm{L}$ and an effective series resistance $R$.
-Following a standard model~\cite{wilen1988jltp}, the impedance of the cell containing electrons $Z_\textrm{cell}$ is represented by a parallel combination of the capacitance $C_\textrm{p}$ and resistance $R_\textrm{p}$, which can be numerically determined for the known cell geometry, electron density profile and electron mobility using the Green's function method (see Appendix~\ref{app:green} for details).
-When the cell does not contain surface electrons, we find $C_\textrm{p}=1.7555$~pF from the numerical simulations and assume $R_\textrm{p}=\infty$.
-In a later experiment, a voltage-tunable varactor $C_\textrm{var}$ (Macom MA46H204-1056) was added in parallel with the impedance of the cell, as indicated by dashed lines in Fig.~1(b), to calibrate the capacitance sensitivity of the setup, as described in Sec.~\ref{sec:side}.
+The circuit losses are represented by the coil resistance $R_\textrm{L}$ and an effective series resistance $R$.
+In a later experiment, a voltage-tunable varactor $C_\textrm{var}$ (Macom MA46H204-1056) was added in parallel with the impedance of the cell, as indicated by dashed lines in Fig.~\ref{fig:2}(b), to calibrate the capacitance sensitivity of the setup, as described in Appendix~\ref{app:sideband}.